OfficeDev/office-store-docs/docs/partner-center-faq.md

 ### Why don’t my paid products show any pricing or trial information in Partner Center?

-Per the [moving from paid to free add-ins](moving-from-paid-to-free-addins.md) initiative, Partner Center does not support pricing configuration management.
+Partner Center does not support pricing configuration management.
 The Office catalog will retain pricing and trial information from Seller Dashboard and will display it while the Office team works with you to move your solutions from paid to free.
 In the interim, to update pricing and trial configurations, contact [support](https://support.microsoft.com/supportforbusiness/productselection?sapId=48c74321-b2fa-010b-d0c2-1f8afea90a52).

 ### If I didn’t opt out of any markets on Seller Dashboard, why are my products only available in a subset of markets in Partner Center?